solita/solita.github.com/_posts/2018-02-06-unreliable-network.md

 ![Chrome Network Throttling](/img/unreliable-network/chrome_network_throttling2.png)

 Chrome and Firefox have good network throttling tools.
 On Chrome, the throttling tools can be found on the Network tab, while Firefox keeps them in the responsive design mode view.
 These tools help you to simulate slow network connections or disconnected connection.
-Unfortunately these tools do not contain a feature of testing randomly failing requests, but at least you can hit the Offline-button to simulate disconnected network during the use of the application.
+Unfortunately these tools do not contain a feature of testing randomly failing requests, but at least you can hit the Offline button to simulate a disconnected network during the use of the application.
 Also, if you happen to control the backend HTTP server, you could also modify it to randomly fail some requests (in development mode, of course).

 # TLDR

-Paying attention to handling network errors correctly is an important part of any online application development, especially if it has been hosted on unreliable network.
-Handling failures and recovering from them is a subtle art where many things depend on your application architecture.
-Optimising network requests, caching successful responses and re-trying the failing ones a few times are proven mechanisms to make your application feel more responsible.
+Paying attention to handling network errors correctly is an important part of any online application development, especially if it is being hosted on unreliable network.
+Failure handling and recovery is a subtle art where many things depend on your application architecture.
+Optimising network requests, caching successful responses and retrying the failing ones a few times are proven mechanisms to make your application feel more responsive.